adikpb/PyDPIFirewall/README.md

 ## Notes

 - Only HTTP traffic is inspected (HTTPS is not supported)
+  > [!NOTE]
+  > Unless certificate is trusted from mitm.it after connecting to proxy
 - Blocked requests return HTTP 403 Forbidden with a custom message
 - Rules are automatically reloaded when `rules.json` is modified
 - The firewall runs mitmproxy and FastAPI in the same process